AndersGroengaard/small_tkinter_gui_template/README.md

 </p>

-# Small tkinter GUI template
+_A repo for having a good starting template for a tkinter gui in python._

-A repo for having a good starting template for a tkinter gui in python.
+---

 For the widget themes i kindly used the Azure theme found here: https://github.com/rdbende/Azure-ttk-theme